Scrivener (software)

-Scrivener (/ˈskrɪvənər/) is a word-processing program and outliner designed for authors.
+Scrivener (/ˈskrɪvənər/) is a word-processing program and outliner designed for writers.
 Scrivener provides a management system for documents, notes and metadata.
-This allows the user to organize notes, concepts, research, and whole documents for easy access and reference (documents including rich text, images, PDF, audio, video, web pages, etc.).
+This allows the user to organize notes, concepts, research, and whole documents for easy access and reference (documents including rich text, images, PDF, audio, video, and web pages).
 Scrivener offers templates for screenplays, fiction, and non-fiction manuscripts.
 After writing a text, the user may export it for final formatting to a standard word processor, screenwriting software, desktop publishing software, or TeX.

 Features

 Features include a corkboard, the ability to rearrange files by dragging-and-dropping virtual index cards on the corkboard, an outliner, a split screen mode that enables users to edit several documents at once, a full-screen mode, the ability to export text into multiple document formats (including popular e-book formats like EPUB and Mobipocket for Kindle, and markup languages such as Fountain, HTML, and MultiMarkdown), the ability to assign multiple keywords (and other metadata) to parts of a text and to sort the parts by keyword (such as characters, locations, themes, narrative lines, etc.), hyperlinks between parts of a text, and "snapshots" (the ability to save a copy of a particular document prior to any drastic changes).

 Scrivener allows photos, URLs, and multiple other file formats, to be dragged into its interface as well.
 Because of its breadth of interfaces and features, it has positioned itself not only as a word processor, but as a project management tool for writers, and includes many user-interface features that resemble Xcode, Apple's integrated development environment (IDE).
-One computer programmer has called Scrivener "an IDE for writing".